Anime-influenced animation: Other countries in the Americas

 In 2007, the Canadian anime-style animated short Flutter became the first work from a non-Asian nation to win the Open Entries Grand Prize at the Tokyo Anime Awards.

+The Australian independent web series The Amazing Digital Circus and Murder Drones, both produced by Glitch Productions, are entirely Western-styled CGI cartoons in terms of animation, art, and visual design, but there are also plentiful anime elements that can be seen within both series, particularly from the character designs, facial expressions, reaction shots, fluidity of animation, and action sequences.